meIIow/nearby-events-app/README.md

 Uses Angular2  with FB and Google Maps API integration.

 This project is a work-in-progress under active development.
 Can currently fetch events from FB based on input criteria verified by Google Maps, write them to temporary DB, and then retrieve them.
-Currently adding functionality to the component for filtering and viewing events.
-Also there is currently no styling.
+Next step is to add functionality to the component for filtering and viewing events.
+There is no styling yet.

 How it works: